 Suspicious Activity Reports on Elder Financial Exploitation

 This study analyzes a rich, non-public data set to shed light on the volume and characteristics of elder financial abuse.

-The Bureau of Consumer Financial Protection released the findings of its assessment of the 2013 RESPA Mortgage Servicing Rule.
-The report describes the Rule, the market, and the Bureau’s findings on the Rule’s effectiveness in meeting factors outlined in Dodd-Frank.
+The Bureau of Consumer Financial Protection released the findings of its assessment of the Remittance Rule.
+The report describes the Rule, the market, and the Bureau’s findings on the Rule’s effectiveness in meeting factors outlined in the Dodd-Frank Act.